ofbennett/GameOfLife/README.txt

 The project has been setup so that it can be easily run on UCL's cluster called Legion.
 While all the branches of this repository can be easily run on Legion (or any other cluster in principle), they can only be run locally if your local system has the necessary dependancies.

+To run the code on Legion you need to have a UCL Legion account and be connected the the UCL network (ie to UCL eduroam).
+If you setup a UCL VPN on your computer you don't need to be connected to the UCL network.

 NOTE: Local building requires CMake, whilst running the scripts to deploy the code on Legion requires the python modules Fabric and Mako.

 The execution of the code is controlled by a config.yml file.
 Modify this file to specify parameter values for the simulation.
 The variable parameters are: